 Community Care Program

-The Community Care Program embeds a social worker within the Boone Police Department to provide compassionate, community-based support during calls related to homelessness, mental health, substance use, and intimate partner violence.
+The Community Care Program embeds support staff within the Boone Police Department to provide compassionate, community-based support during calls related to homelessness, mental health, substance use, and intimate partner violence.
+In January, 2026 the program expanded to launch a Co-Response Team, made up of a dedicated Boone Police Officer and HRC Peer Support Specialist.

-Working alongside Boone officers, the social worker provides both immediate crisis response and ongoing case management, helping individuals navigate local resources and build long-term stability.
+Working alongside Boone officers, a social worker and peer support specialist provide both immediate crisis response and ongoing case management, helping individuals navigate local resources and build long-term stability.

 Officers and community members can refer individuals directly to the program for connection to the services that best meet their needs.